 Students, faculty, and staff are encouraged to register to receive TCC Alerts through the following website https://alerts.tcc.edu/.

 In the event of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on a TCC campus or other TCC location, the college will, without delay and taking into account the safety of the community, determine the content of the notification message and initiate the college’s emergency notification system (TCC Alerts), unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
 In such an event, the following procedures will be implemented.

-- At the TCC campus or location affected by the emergency or dangerous situation, the Campus Provost (or successor) will initiate the emergency response and will, if able to do so, notify students and employees via TCC Alerts, and by e-mail, runners, two-way radio communication, digital signage, through an external speaker system, and a telephone call tree.
+- At the TCC campus or location affected by the emergency or dangerous situation, the Campus Provost (or successor) will initiate the emergency response and will, if able to do so, notify students and employees via TCC Alerts, by e-mail, by the use of runners, two-way radio communication, digital signage, through an external speaker system, and a telephone call tree.

 - Upon becoming aware of an emergency or dangerous situation, the Executive Staff member responsible for the campus or other TCC location (i.e., Campus Provost or Vice President or their respective designated successors) will immediately notify the college’s Emergency Management Coordinator (i.e., Executive Vice President or designated successor) and the College President.
 At the affected campus or other TCC location, the Executive Staff member (or designated successor) will establish command of the incident, assess the situation, and coordinate the response, including transitioning Incident Command to emergency responders as they arrive at the scene.
 The Emergency Management Coordinator will, based upon the nature of the emergency or dangerous situation, determine both the contents of and the audience to whom emergency notification will be sent and will initiate the notification system.